xut806/AC215_ByteBites/README.md

   - `docker-entrypoint.sh`: Entry point script for the container.

 - **Instructions**:
+  - Add an `.env` file that's parallel to
-  - In the preprocessing directory, run `sh docker-shell.sh` to start the container.
+  - In the `/preprocessing` directory, run `sh docker-shell.sh` to start the container.
   - Once the container is running, run `python data_preprocessing.py` to start the data preprocessing.

 ### Container 2: Fine-Tuning